Dental Care For Older Dogs

 Commit To Your Senior Dog’s Dental Health

 Establish the habit now of caring for your older dog’s teeth every single day.
-Brush his teeth every morning before your first walk of the day.
+Brush his teeth every morning before you attach his leash for your first walk of the day.
 Or brush them every evening just before you head out into the yard for a game of catch.
 Bring him in for regular dental exams, and cleanings when advised.
 Keep those toys and treats coming.
 And while he enjoys his treats, enjoy knowing you are protecting your best friend from pain, and ensuring he lives a long and healthy life.